 Durability

-Fleece materials tend to be sturdy and built to last to last.
-Though they can melt quickly when hot, so be careful around the campfire.
-To make sure you have yours for years to come, it's important to pay attention to details like the quality of the zipper and the strength of the stitches.
+Fleece materials tend to be sturdy and built to last.
+However, they can melt quickly when hot, so be careful around the campfire.
+To ensure you have yours for years to come, it's important to pay attention to details like the quality of the zipper and the strength of the stitches.

 Thinner, lightweight fleeces that are made to breathe well have less fabric by their nature and can be more prone to wear and tear.
 These options will require more care to maintain than the thick and burly options.